Introduction

 Recipe 3: Philly Cheesesteak Sandwiches

-Step 1: Prepare the Griddle
+Step 1: Preheat and Sauté the Vegetables

-Step 3: Cook the Steak
+Step 2: Cook the Steak and Melt the Cheese

-Mix the steak with the vegetables and form into four portions on the griddle.
-Top each portion with 2 slices of provolone cheese and cover with a metal bowl or dome for 1 minute to melt the cheese.
+Top each with **2 slices provolone**, and **cover with a dome for 1 minute** to melt.

-Step 5: Toast and Assemble
+Step 3: Toast and Assemble the Sandwiches

 Pro tip: Freezing the steak for 20 minutes before slicing makes it easier to get ultra-thin slices.